Waruntorn Paonil

 In 2006, she began her career with a role in a music video, before becoming a member of the pop group Chilli White Choc, which she left in 2009.
 In 2015, she returned as a solo artist and also took a lead role in the political romance film Snap.
-Her first solo single, "Insomnia", went number one on music charts in Thailand.
+Her first solo single, "Insomnia", went to number one on music charts in Thailand.

 In 2020, she was given the Mnet Asian Music Award for Best Asian Artist.
 The following year, she started her voice acting career with the title role in the animation The Legend of Hei.

-Personal Life
+Personal life

 After completing her secondary education at Srinakharinwirot University Prasarnmit Demonstration School, Waruntorn became a student at the Musical Department of the Faculty of Fine and Applied Arts, Chulalongkorn University, where she majored in classical singing (opera).
 During her study at Chulalongkorn, she also served as the university drum major for the 70th Chula–Thammasat Traditional Football Match in 2015.
 She completed her study in 2016 and was conferred with a Bachelor of Arts in Music (Second-Class Honours).
 Before graduation, she held a one-hour solo opera concert called Senior Voice Recital at her university on 27 April 2016.